-What are the ingredients for snow?
-Essentially, cold air and moisture.
+Essentially, we need the air to be cold enough, and a supply of moisture.
 Let’s tackle the cold bit first.

-To get cold across the UK we need winds from the north or east.
+To get cold air across the UK we need winds from the north or east.
 Northerly winds (i.e. air travelling from north to the south) bring the air straight from the arctic and over a cold sea to reach the UK.
-In winter, easterly winds (i.e. travelling for the east to the west) are cold because they arrive from Russia, Siberia, eastern Europe etc. all of which get cold in the winter months.
+In winter, easterly winds (i.e. travelling for the east to the west) are cold because they arrive from the cold continental interior of mainland Europe.
 However, there is another way which requires very little wind at all - high pressure that becomes established across the UK for a long time in winter.
 Provided that skies are clear, temperatures can fall gradually day-on-day because the sun is weak and there is little cloud to keep in any heat at night.
 The most common wind direction in the UK is south-westerly though, so more often than not we get relatively mild air from the Atlantic bringing rain, rather than this cold air from the north and east which often turns any rain to snow.

 As it’s so cold high up in the atmosphere, most precipitation either starts off as snow or supercooled raindrops.
 As it falls to earth, it moves through warmer air most of the time and melts.
 Depending on the temperature of the air near the ground we either see rain or sleet or hail.
 However, the freezing level (usually the boundary at which precipitation will fall as snow rather than rain) doesn’t just stay the same every day, or even within a day, sometimes it can change hour by hour, across the country, or even a few miles down the road.